 The behavior team works together to offer a range of treatment options for our patients in a manner that is safe, effective, and based on principles of learning theory, neuroscience, ethology, and behavioral medicine.
 The clinic’s seasoned support team works closely with Dr. Levine to implement treatment plans that utilize years of education, experience, and research.
 We work with pets with aggression, anxiety, hyper-arousal, frustration, compulsive behaviors, house-soiling, senility, separation related problems, and more.

 Dr. Emily Levine started her career at The College of Veterinary Medicine at Mississippi State University graduating in 2000.
 She completed a one-year internship at a specialty medical and surgical referral hospital in Arizona, followed by a residency in animal behavior at The Cornell University Hospital for Animals.
 After completing her residency, Dr. Levine moved to England where she ran the behavior clinic at the University of Lincoln, participated in clinical behavior research, and worked as an instructor.
 Dr. Levine then spent 13 years at the Animal Emergency and Referral Associates in Fairfield NJ where she was the director of the behavior service.
 She has authored several papers in peer-reviewed journals and textbooks, as well as co-edited international proceedings on behavior research.
-She is currently working on a children’s book to help teach young children (and their parents) how to safely live with dogs.
+She has written an award winning children’s book to help teach young children (and their parents) how to safely live with dogs.
 She enjoys learning about each pet she sees and their human caretakers!